filamentgroup/tappy/README.md

 ```
 In binding to the `tap` event, you'll be automatically preventing the browser's default click handling on the element, so be sure to handle that tap responsibly.

-To use tappy to create fast-click navigation, you can do something like this:
+To use tappy to create fast-click navigation, you could do something like this:

 ``` js
 $( "a.my-link" ).bind( "tap", function( e ){